jhiver/template-tal/README.md

 *string:STRING*

-The string: modifier lets you interpolate petal expressions within a string and returns the value.
+The string: modifier lets you interpolate tal expressions within a string and returns the value.

     string:Welcome ${self.user.realName()}, it is ${myLocalTime()}!